-A product network defines a class of topologies that are very often used.
-Much research on product networks has been reported in the recent literature [6][8][10][12][13].
-These networks have interesting topological properties that make it especially suitable for parallel algorithms.
-Examples of product networks include hypercubes, grids, and tori.
-Many other product networks have been recently proposed, such as products of de Bruijn networks [10][18], products of Petersen graphs [14], and mesh-connected trees.
+grids, and tori.
+Many other product networks have been recently proposed, such as products of de Bruijn networks [10,18], products of Petersen graphs [14], and mesh-connected trees.
 A considerable amount of research has been done on product networks.
-Routing properties of product networks were studied in [3] and [5].
+Routing properties of product networks were studied in [3,5].
 Topological and embedded properties of product networks were analyzed in [10].
 Further, a reliable routing problem was proposed in [13].
 Optimal fault-tolerant communication in a product network was considered in [12].
 In addition, the VLSI complexity of product networks was analyzed in [9].

 Many algorithms have been developed for the special case of product networks.
 Examples can be found in hypercubes and grids.
 The drawback of these algorithms is that there is no portability for different topologies.
-For example, a fault-tolerant sorting algorithm developed for a hypercube in [4] and [19] will not work on a grid, even though both hypercubes and grids are product networks.
+For example, a fault-tolerant sorting algorithm developed for a hypercube in [4,19] will not work on a grid, even though both hypercubes and grids are product networks.
 Recently, Fernández and Efe [8] proposed a generalized sorting algorithm for product networks.
 The main function of their algorithm is to propose a multiway-merging operation.
 However, their algorithm does not have fault-tolerant capability.
 The main contribution of this paper is to develop a generalized fault-tolerant sorting algorithm for product networks.
 Our fault-tolerant sorting algorithm is developed, which is based on Fernández and Efes' sorting algorithm [8].
 The fault-tolerant sorting operation is achieved by offering a new fault-tolerant multiway-merging operation.
-By using this fault-tolerant multiway-merging operation, the fault-tolerant sorting algorithm is the sorting algorithm is the fault-tolerant sorting algorithm is the fault-tolerant multiway-merging operation.
-By using this fault-tolerant multiway-merging operation.
-By using this fault-tolerant multiway-merging operation.
+By using this fault-tolerant multiway-merging operation, the fault-tolerant sorting algorithm is thus developed for product networks.